-Meet the many talented individuals who make our school gardens successful!
+Meet the many talented individuals who keep us Growing Some Good!

 Kathy has served as Executive Director since 2016.
 She is a co-founder of Grow Some Good and has been the treasurer, website developer, and IT specialist since 2009.

 Kathy has a BS in Computer Science and over 25 years of experience in technology.
 She has worked as a software engineer and in management at companies including Lockheed Martin, SuccessFactors, and Adobe Systems.
 She left high-tech when she moved to Maui in 2006 and started a career in real estate.
 Kathy is a Real Estate Broker with Keller Williams Realty Maui.
 As a gardening advocate, Kathy also has taken plant identification and landscape design classes as well as going through the Maui Master Gardeners program.